Huachen-Liu/OpenQBMMSprayFoam/README.md

-# OpenQBMMSprayFoam
+# pbeSprayFoam
-Solver for particle flow with agglomeration and wet scrubbing
+Solver for particle flow with agglomeration and wet scrubbing based on OpenFOAM and OpenQBMM